iambumblehead/scroungejs/README.md

   - `Filename:` _filename_
+     _by default_, filename is the file's system filename.
-     the file will be recognized by this name when processed by Scounge.js. the defined filename may be different from the file's system path filename.
+     the file will be recognized by this name when processed by scroungejs.

   - `Requires:` _filename_, _more filenames_
+     _by default_, file has no dependencies.
      the file depends on files with these filenames.

   - `Timestamp:` _YYYY.MM.DD-H:MM:SS_
+     _by default_, timestamp is a result of `Date.now()`.
-     the file will associate with this timestamp. the default is Date.now(). the most recent timestamp among the concatenated files is used to as the timestamp of the resulting file.
+     the file will associate with this timestamp. concatenated files will produce a file that uses the most recent timestamp found.

   - `Authors:` _authorname_, _more authornames_
-     a concatenated file is saved with its own `Authors:` definition that contains authornames given by source files.
+     _by default_, file does not associate with an author.
+     the file associates with the given author(s). concatenated files will produce a file that associates with all defined authors.

+  - `DoNotCompress:` _bool_
+     _by default_, `false`
+     Scroungejs will not skip compression when this is value is `true`

 ---------------------------------------------------------

 #### <a id="basepage">BASEPAGE:

-Scrounge.js can add include elements for the js and css files it processes.
+scroungejs may add include elements for the js and css files it processes.
 Only a basepage that contains one or more _scrounge elements_ will be modified.

   >  *example.html*